meriken/merikens-tripcode-engine-v3/README.md

 #### Build Instructions for Arch Linux 201604

 You can download the application from the AUR.
+OpenCL support is enabled by default, but you need to install CUDA Toolkit 7.5 or later manually for CUDA support.

 ```
 $ git clone https://aur.archlinux.org/merikens-tripcode-engine-v3-git.git
 $ cd merikens-tripcode-engine-v3-git
-$ makepkg -sri
+$ makepkg -si
 ```

 #### Build Instructions for FreeBSD 10.3